glestel/minion-http-code-checker-plugin/README.md

 ------------

-It assumes that you have already Minion installed (https://github.com/mozilla/minion) Clone the project with `git clone https://github.com/glestel/minion-http-code-checker-plugin.git` If needed load the virtualenv with `source {minion-directory}/minion/env/bin/activate` Then run in the minion-http-code-checker-plugin directory : `python setup.py install`
+It assumes that you have already Minion installed (https://github.com/mozilla/minion)
+- Clone the project with `git clone https://github.com/glestel/minion-http-code-checker-plugin.git`
+- If needed load the virtualenv with `source {minion-directory}/minion/env/bin/activate`
+- Then run in the minion-http-code-checker-plugin directory : `python setup.py develop`

 Example of plan
 ---------------